Hit to lead: Hit expansion

 The project team will usually select between three and six compound series to be further explored.
 The next step will allow the testing of analogous compounds to determine a quantitative structure-activity relationship (QSAR).
 Analogs can be quickly selected from an internal library or purchased from commercially available sources ("SAR by catalog" or "SAR by purchase").
 Medicinal chemists will also start synthesizing related compounds using different methods such as combinatorial chemistry, high-throughput chemistry, or more classical organic chemistry synthesis.

 Lead optimization phase

 The objective of this drug discovery phase is to synthesize lead compounds, new analogs with improved potency, reduced off-target activities, and physiochemical/metabolic properties suggestive of reasonable in vivo pharmacokinetics.
 This optimization is accomplished through chemical modification of the hit structure, with modifications chosen by employing knowledge of the structure–activity relationship (SAR) as well as structure-based design if structural information about the target is available.

 Lead optimization is concerned with experimental testing and confirmation of the compound based on animal efficacy models and ADMET (in vitro and in situ) tools that may be followed by target identification and target validation.

+Best Practices for Hit Finding

+For educational purposes the European Federation for Medicinal Chemistry and Chemical Biology (EFMC) shared a series of webinars including 'Best Practices for Hit Finding' as well as 'Hit Generation Case Studies'.